 The newer version, the FP30, is a little lighter at 30 lbs (14 kg), but still is considerably heavier than the ES110.
 It’s got to be said that the FP30 has many comparable features and a really similar play-feel—and selling for a similar price—so the weight makes the ES110 the winner for the gigging musician in my mind.
 Weighing in at just 26 lbs (12 kg), I don’t think that the play-feel has suffered at all.
 And with a built-in speaker that offers a pretty impressive, enveloping sound, it makes the ES110 a great choice for both home use and out on the road.

-Below, please take a moment to view some of the best-selling digital pianos currently on sale at Amazon (and see how well they compare to the ES110 when it comes to portability, price, and key features.
+Below, please take a moment to view some of the best-selling digital pianos currently on sale (and see how well they compare to the ES110 when it comes to portability, price, and key features.

 Before moving onto sound, let’s quickly summarize some of the notable selling points of the ES110: